 Ten years ago, these technologies didn’t exist.
 They were all just dreams.
 Now these dreams are becoming reality.
 And all of the dreams and innovation comes from the personal passions of the people involved, which is what makes me all the more excited for this year’s Summit.

 Thanks, Christel.
-We love all that you've been doing, and can't wait to see you again in November -- and see what materializes from this event!
+We love all that you’ve been doing, and can’t wait to see you again in November!